BretHudson/marvel-snap-alliance-tracker/README.md

 # Marvel Snap Alliance Tracker

-This was a weekend project built with [D3.js](https://d3js.org/) to help my [Marvel Snap Alliance](https://www.marvelsnap.com/home/newsdetail?id=7389829092880734981) keep track of who has been active.
-None of the Marvel Snap clients allow you to see historical data, but it is captured in a file the game saves to appdata.
+This was a weekend project built with [D3.js](https://d3js.org/) to help my [Marvel Snap Alliance](https://www.marvelsnap.com/home/newsdetail?id=7389829092880734981) keep track of who has been active week over week.

+While none of the Marvel Snap clients allow you to see historical data, the game does save up the past five weeks per current alliance member.
+This website reads the file to generate charts, along with an adjustable threshold limit.

 Try it out at [https://brethudson.github.io/marvel-snap-alliance-tracker/](https://brethudson.github.io/marvel-snap-alliance-tracker/)